-By reorganizing its care teams and workload, the practice is reducing the amount of time its providers spend on administrative and lower-level clinical tasks—allowing them more time to care for their most complex patients.
+By reorganizing its care teams and workload, the practice reduced the amount of time its providers spent on administrative and lower-level clinical tasks—allowing them more time to care for their most complex patients.

-The practice is putting a system in place to identify if patients attended their specialty appointment following a referral and ensure that the appropriate documentation from the specialist visit was received by the practice.
+The practice put a system in place to identify if patients attended their specialty appointment following a referral and ensured that the appropriate documentation from the specialist visit was received by the practice.

-The practice is identifying the exemplar specialists within the medical group and across the area to create a list of preferred specialists that will be used by the physicians in the practice.
-The practice, with the support of the medical group, is working on a co-management agreement that will be presented to the specialists to improve communication between the physicians and the patient.
+The practice identified the exemplar specialists within the medical group and across the area to create a list of preferred specialists that will be used by the physicians in the practice.
+The practice, with the support of the medical group, worked on a co-management agreement that was presented to the specialists to improve communication between the physicians and the patient.